pguse/ics4u-go/notes/11-pointers/README.md

 ## Pointer Variables

-A pointer is a variable that stores the value of a memory address in RAM.
+A pointer stores the **memory address** in RAM of a variable.
 To declare a pointer, you can do the following,

 ```go
 var c *int